 The genetic basis for Leopard Complex has been identified.
 The VGL is licensed to offer the test for the specific mutation.
 Results are reported as:

-2 copies of Leopard Complex mutation, all offspring will inherit the Leopard gene*.
-Horse has congenital stationary night blindness (CSNB).
+2 copies of Leopard Complex mutation detected.
+Horse will have congenital stationary night blindness (CSNB).

 * Expression of Leopard Complex is variable and white patterning may not be present in all horses that inherit the gene.